Jazz blues piano : home

 As you play these patterns with left hand, try to give them swing or groove stressing the upbeats as indicated.

-Other example of a funk bass at piano
+Other example of a funk bass on the piano

 This is another example in which the fifth and the seventh of the chord dominate.
 It is a Dm7 or D7 chord.